hat-open/hat-event/docs/event.rst

     | MsgEvents          | T     | T    | T     | s |arr| c |
     +--------------------+-------+------+-------+-----------+

-Communication between syncer client and server starts with synchronization request initiated by the client with `MsgReq` message.
+Communication between Syncer Client and server starts with synchronization request initiated by the client with `MsgReq` message.
 The connection between server and client is considered established when `MsgReq` message is received on the server side.
 With this message, client requests for server events in order to get "synchronized".
-More specifically, by `MsgReq` client represents itself by `clientName` and requests all the events that have `EventId` such that `session` is same or greater and `instance` is greater (ie. newer) than `lastEventId` and `server` corresponds to syncer server's Event Server.
+More specifically, by `MsgReq` client represents itself by `clientName` and requests all the events that have `EventId` such that `session` is same or greater and `instance` is greater (ie. newer) than `lastEventId` and `server` corresponds to Syncer Server's Event Server.

 Upon receiving `MsgReq`, server communicates back the requested events by `MsgEvents` message.
 Events are grouped in `MsgEvents` such that all events in